arielmg09/arielmg09/README.md

 ### Hi there 👋
 Who Am I

-> I'm an experienced economist with 5+ years of experience in quantitative finance and macroecnomic research:bowtie: /n
+> I'm an experienced economist with 5+ years of experience in quantitative finance and macroecnomic research:bowtie: \n
 > I joined the sector in 2015, working as a model validation of credit risk models.
 I am located in London, as part of highly skilled quantitative analyst team working for a top tier European bank.

 A little more about my **recent experience**: